Alex-Shun-kit-YEUNG/AAE-Freshman-projuct-group-2/README.md

 In overall, I had a great experience working on the path planning project by programming.

 - Yeung Shun Kit

+I am glad that I chose the AAE freshmen project, as I realized I had gained some formidable learning experience.

+First, I learned a lot about programming.
+Before entering university, I had rarely tried anything related to programming.
+With this freshmen project, it gave me a good purpose and opportunity to really dig deeper into to world of coding.
+Although at the end of this project, I have only acquired some very basic ideas about coding, the process still gave me a lot of insights and raised my interest in the software side of engineering.
+I will definitely try more on coding in the future and hopefully develop some useful programming skills for learning and career purposes.

+Second, this project made me realize the importance of self-learning.
+I was so used to the secondary education system in which I was fed with information from teachers.
+It took me quite some time to adapt to the self-learning method.
+When the tutors gave us the tasks, they rarely showed us how to actually do them.
+I was confused and had to find the solution together with my groupmates.
+Although the process was tough, because I didn’t know where to start, as the time goes on, I get the hang of self-learning methods and made some good process.
+From the learning experience, I realized that from this point on, more learning will be done in self-learning, thus I will make sure to be more proactive in learning on my own.
+Afterall this may be a more suitable learning method for me.

 - Zeng Muxi

 ---